GewelsJI/gewelsji.github.io/_pages/about.md

   <!-- 亮点 -->
   <p>
-    <strong>TL;DR:</strong> We propose a new self-attention mechanism for video polyp segmentation -- a highly flexible and extensible design that delivers ultra-fast inference (170+ FPS on a single RTX 2080 GPU).
+    <strong>TL;DR:</strong> We propose a new self-attention mechanism for video polyp segmentation -- an extensible, plug-and-play design that delivers ultra-fast inference (170+ FPS on a single RTX 2080 GPU).
   </p>

   <!-- 影响力 -->